rigetti/pyquil/CONTRIBUTING.md

 [Sphinx](http://www.sphinx-doc.org/en/master/) to build the documentation, and then host it on [Read the Docs](https://readthedocs.org/) (RTD).

-Before you can build the docs locally, you must make sure to install the additional Python-based requirements by running `pip install -r requirements.txt`, which will pick up the Sphinx RTD theme and autodocumentation functionality.
-In addition, you will need to install `pandoc` via your favorite OS-level package manager (e.g. `brew`, `apt`, `yum`) in order to convert the [Changelog](CHANGELOG.md) into reStructuredText (RST).
-Once you have done this, run the following from the top-level directory:
+Before you can build the docs locally, you must make sure to install `pandoc` via your favorite OS-level package manager (e.g. `brew`, `apt`, `yum`) in order to convert the [Changelog](CHANGELOG.md) into reStructuredText (RST).
+Once you have done this, run the following from the top-level directory of this repo:

 ```bash
 make docs